Generic name: acetaminophen (oral) [ a-SEET-a-MIN-oh-fen ]

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of acetaminophen can be fatal.
+An overdose can be fatal.

-What should I avoid while taking Mapap (acetaminophen)?
+What should I avoid while taking Mapap?

-Mapap (acetaminophen) side effects
+Mapap side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

-In rare cases, acetaminophen may cause a severe skin reaction that can be fatal.
-This could occur even if you have taken acetaminophen in the past and had no reaction.
-Stop taking this medicine and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.
-If you have this type of reaction, you should never again take any medicine that contains acetaminophen.
+In rare cases, Mapap may cause a severe skin reaction that can be fatal, even if you took this medicine in the past and had no reaction.
+Stop taking Mapap and call your doctor right away if you have skin redness or a rash that spreads and causes blistering and peeling.

-Stop taking acetaminophen and call your doctor at once if you have:
+Stop taking Mapap and call your doctor at once if you have signs of liver problems:

 loss of appetite;

 dark urine, clay-colored stools; or